sipa/bitcoin-seeder/README.md

 seed-testnet.sugarchain.org.
 21599 IN	NS	ns-testnet.sugarchain.org.
 ```

-On the system `ns.sugarchain.org`, you can now run dnsseed with root privileged to use port 53
+On the system `ns-testnet.sugarchain.org`, you can now run dnsseed with root privileged to use port 53
 ```bash
 sudo ./dnsseed --testnet -h seed-testnet.sugarchain.org -n ns-testnet.sugarchain.org -m sugarchain.dev.gmail.com
 ```

-If you want the DNS server to report SOA records, please provide an e-mail address (with the @ part replaced by .) using -m.
+If you want the DNS server to report SOA records, please provide an e-mail address (with the `@` part replaced by `.`) using `-m`.

-Check port 53 should be opened
+Check if port 53 opened
 ```bash
 sudo netstat -nulp | grep 53
 ```